AhiruSoftwareCompany/coldmirrorapp/README.md

 ```

 ### Sync your fork
-Once you have set up a remote upstream you can keep your fork up to date with our samples repository by syncing your fork.
+Once you have set up a remote upstream you can keep your fork up to date with our repository by syncing your fork.

 - Open a terminal or command prompt
 - Change to the current working directory of your local repository